MinaProtocol/mina/rfcs/0032-bazel.md

   * Analyze existing Bazel libraries supporting OCaml
     * https://github.com/jin/rules_ocaml
     * https://github.com/ostera/rules_reason
+  * In order to keep the focus on build logic, start with "Hello World" class examples before proceeding to the Coda codebase.
+      * Simple Hello World app
+      * Same, with deps on some OCaml libraries
+      * Same, with dependency on a C/C++ library
+      * Same, cross-compiling
   * develop `rules_ocaml`
     * Option 1: Integrate Bazel and Dune
       * Analyze `rules_foreign_cc` to see how it handles integration of